 On Saturday afternoon the conference began with a discussion of what the Student Volunteer movement of North Carolina had done and the functions of the various officers in this movement.
-Mr. Hodges conducted this discussion and the thing that he emphasized was that the accomplishments of the Student Volwere unteer Movement were not nearly d.
-So equal to its possibilities.
-The folwe should be thankful that God al- lowing officers were then elected for
+Mr. Hodges conducted this discussion and the thing that he emphasized was that the accomplishments of the Student Volwere unteer Movement were not nearly equal to its possibilities.
+The fol-

-President, Janie Klutz, State Normal; Vice-President, Garden Hall.
-Prayer so utilized will usher in D. W. Roberts, Davidson; Secretary,
+The Annual Conference of the lowed us to win for Him His victory the ensuing year: President, Janie Klutz, State Normal; Vice-President, Prayer so utilized will usher in D. W. Roberts, Davidson; Secretary, tary, Mildred Stark, Salem.